gilsmt/base-ui-masonry/README.md

 - Replacing the estimate with measured heights can cause minor layout shift on slow connections;
   realistic `itemHeight`/`gap` values minimize it.

-### Streaming (RSC / Suspense)

-Growing the children list by **appending keys** (the typical streaming pattern) never resets the layout — already-measured items keep their positions and new items join the unmeasured frontier.
-Removing, prepending, or reordering keys resets the measurement caches and rebuilds the positioner, so keep keys stable and append-only for progressive rendering.

 ## Scope & trade-offs

 Affordances that peer virtualizers (react-window, TanStack Virtual, react-virtuoso) ship, which this component deliberately lacks.
 Listed so you can decide whether they matter before vendoring:

 - **No imperative API.** For jump-to-item UIs: Rendered items expose `data-index`, so you can find one with `container.querySelector('[data-index="42"]')` and call `scrollIntoView()`.
 Items outside the rendered window have no DOM node — scroll to an estimated offset derived from `itemHeight` instead, then refine once the item mounts.
-- **No RTL support.** Columns are placed left-to-right with physical `left` offsets, so `direction: rtl` does not mirror the layout: the first column remains leftmost even when the reading order is right-to-left.
-Screen-reader order (`aria-posinset`) still follows source order.
+- **No RTL support.** Columns are placed left-to-right, so `direction: rtl` does not mirror the layout: the first column remains leftmost even when the reading order is right-to-left.
+Screen-reader order (`aria-posinset`) follows source order.

 ## Notes

 - Children must be keyed elements (`key={item.id}`).
 Non-element children (strings, numbers, fragments) are ignored.
 - `columnWidth` is a _preferred_ width used to derive the column count.
 Items will always try to stretch to fill their (equal-width) columns for consistency.
 - The rendered window extends further **below** the viewport than above it: scrolling down races the unmeasured frontier (render + measurement lag), while everything above is already placed and only needs render-lag cover.
-- `overscan={0}` restricts rendering to exactly the viewport; `overscan={Infinity}` disables virtualization entirely (every item is mounted and measured).

 ## Contributing